 With the classic coming-of-age tale A Boy’s Own Story, White cemented a place for himself—and for gay fiction—in the cultural consciousness.
 Comparing White to James Baldwin, Herman Wouk, and Mary McCarthy, Thomas M. Disch wrote in Washington Post Book World that the novel “represents the strongest bid to date by a gay writer to do for his minority experience what the writers above did for theirs—offer it as a representative, all-American instance.”

-White’s celebrated fiction also includes Nocturnes for the King of Naples; Caracole; The Beautiful Room is Empty; The Farewell Symphony; The Married Man; Fanny: A Fiction and Hotel de Dream, which fills in a critical blank in the life of Stephen Crane, author of The Red Badge of Courage.
-His latest novel, Jack Holmes and His Friend, is about a gay man, a straight man, and their friendship in New York from the 1960’s through the 1990’s.
+White’s celebrated fiction also includes Nocturnes for the King of Naples, Caracole, The Beautiful Room is Empty, The Farewell Symphony, The Married Man, Fanny: A Fiction, and Hotel de Dream, which fills in a critical blank in the life of Stephen Crane, author of The Red Badge of Courage.
+White’s latest novel, Jack Holmes and His Friend, is about a gay man, a straight man, and their friendship in New York from the 1960s through the 1990s.

 White has been involved in the gay rights movement since the Stonewall riot in New York City in 1969 and has acted as one of its canniest observers.
 His pioneering The Joy of Gay Sex: An Intimate Guide for Gay Men to the Pleasures of a Gay Lifestyle was published in 1977 and served as a national coming-out announcement for the entire gay community.
 White’s travel memoir, States of Desire: Travels in Gay America, published in 1980, explored homosexual life in fifteen major American cities just before the advent of AIDS.
 City Boy: My Life in New York During the 1960s and ’70s, an account of White’s time spent in Manhattan during a time of revolution in the gay subculture, was nominated for the National Book Critics Circle Award.